godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

     If you create a pixel-art game and want pixelated or blocky lighting and shadows that match your art style, **Nearest** texture filtering will **not** achieve this effect.
-Nearest filtering affects only how the engine samples textures—it does not change how the engine renders lighting and shadows.
+Nearest filtering affects only how the engine samples textures — it does not change how the engine renders lighting and shadows.

     To achieve pixelated lighting and shadows, use a custom shader to modify